Creating a GitHub connection

 Using Access Token

-To create the connection you need:
+To create the connection you need:- An API Address

 - A Token